 It is also an example of enzyme catalysed reactions during carbohydrate metabolism.
 In the presence of oxygen, the pyruvate molecules generated by the process of glycolysis are further oxidized via the oxidative decarboxylation reaction.
 This reaction takes place within the mitochondria of the cells.

-This oxidation reaction is catalysed by pyruvate dehydrogenase complex.
+This oxidation reaction is catalysed by the pyruvate dehydrogenase complex.
 It is not a single enzyme rather a complex of that contains three enzymes and five coenzymes.
-The oxidative decarboxylation of pyruvate is not a single step reaction.
-Rather, it includes three enzyme catalysed reaction.
+The oxidative decarboxylation of pyruvate is not a single-step reaction.
+Rather, it includes three enzymes catalysed reactions.
 Each reaction is catalysed by one enzyme present in the dehydrogenase complex.
 The detail of these reactions is not necessary at this level.

-The net products of this reactions are one molecule of acetyl CoA, NADH2, and carbon dioxide.
+The net products of these reactions are one molecule of acetyl CoA, NADH2, and carbon dioxide.

 Tricarboxylic Acid Cycle